yuliamg/intro_to_programing_2025/day0_wynton/day0_wynton.md

 Please follow the `https://www.cgl.ucsf.edu/admin/chpass.py` link to reset your password.
 Change it into a permanent, secure, and ideally memorable password.

-Now that we have a an account set up, let us access Wynton!
+Now that we have an account set up, let us access Wynton!
 ### Accessing Wynton

 Wynton is only accessible via the ***terminal***.